Operation London Bridge: Australia

 Preparations were made in Australia for the death of the Queen, with statements having been already drafted for the prime minister and governor-general of Australia.

 The prime minister would be informed of the Queen's death approximately an hour prior to its formal announcement.
 The prime minister was to wear a black tie immediately after its announcement, with the staff of recent past prime ministers having carried a black tie in preparation for the news.
 The prime minister and governor-general would then return to Canberra to make their statements before departing for London with the Royal Australian Air Force.
 If not scheduled to sit, the Parliament would be recalled to meet to pass a condolence motion.
 Plans had the governor-general issuing the Australian proclamation for the accession of King Charles III and his Australian titles at an appropriate ceremony.

 A flag notice was issued instructing flags to fly at half-mast immediately for the next ten days, except on the day the accession of Charles III is proclaimed.
 Part of Australia's response would include a national day of commemoration, which may be declared a public holiday.
 A state funeral and special Anglican service would be held.
 The Australian Defence Force organised several gun salutes coinciding with events in London and participated in ceremonies in the United Kingdom.

-The Australian High Commissioner to the United Kingdom observed the Accession Council.
+The Australian High Commissioner to the United Kingdom would observe the Accession Council.
 In addition, Australian members of the Privy Council of the United Kingdom are entitled to sit on the Accession Council.
-As reported by The Australian in 2022, four official Australian state guests were expected to attend the funeral in London, with an additional 12 Australians also being invited.
+As reported by The Australian in June 2022, four official Australian state guests were expected to attend the funeral in London, with an additional 12 Australians also being invited.